node-red/cookbook.nodered.org/mqtt/tls-connect-to-broker.md

 {: .shell}
 {{ page.lcb }}% endraw %}

-After making these changes, you have to restart the mosquitto broker using the command:
+After making these changes, you have to restart the mosquitto broker.
+On Linux, you can usr the command:

 ~~~text
 [~]$ sudo systemctl restart mosquitto
 ~~~
 {: .shell}

+Other platforms, including Docker-based installations may be different.

 **<code class="node">MQTT Config</code> node configuration**